WebstepSweden/bikupan-profiler/README.md

 ## Start server

-Just run the
+Just run the:

 `RunBootstrap`

-class within your IDE or you can just or from the console run
+class within your IDE or you can just run it from the console:

 `java -jar bikupan-service-0.0.1-SNAPSHOT-standalone.jar server ../src/test/resources/bikupan-service.yml`